OttyHaQ/Opensource-demo.orangehrmlive/README.md

 This guide provides steps to execute tests for the Cypress project.

+Prerequisites:
-Prerequisites: • A GitHub account (if forking) • Node.js and npm installed on your machine (check with node -v, and npm -v commands)
+• A GitHub account (if forking)
+• Node.js and npm installed on your machine (check by running node -v, and npm -v commands on your terminal)

 Steps: